bray-field/sky-api/README.md

 # sky-api
 Steps to connect Google Workspace with Blackbaud SKY API using Google Apps Script

-Create Google Service Account
-Creat Blackbaud account
+1. Create 3 Accounts:
+  Blackbaud Account (with BB ID) and Security in Education Management Google "Service" account to store Google Scripts
+  SKY API Developer account at developer.blackbaud.com
+2. Create a new Application in the developer account (SKY Extract) Get the application ID after it is created
+3. BB Environment Administrator needs to:
-Create Developer Account on SKY API https://developer.blackbaud.com/ As Admin, Install Sky API Console from the BB Marketplace in the school environment Create a new application in the developer account Connect the new application (get Application ID from #4 above) go to this URL https://app.blackbaud.com/marketplace/manage Click Manage at the top of the screen
+  Install Sky API Console from the BB Marketplace in the school environment Connect the SKY Extract application to the envirnoment (get Application ID from #2 above) go to this URL https://app.blackbaud.com/marketplace/manage Click Manage at the top of the screen
   Click Connect App (blue button) for the application ID, copy and paste the ID below click Connect
-Go to script.google.com
+4. Go to script.google.com
 Create a new script
 Add the OAUTH2 library (ID = 1B7FSrk5Zi6L1rSxxTDgDEUsPzlukDsi4KGuTMorsTQHhGBzBkMun4iDF From https://github.com/googleworkspace/apps-script-oauth2
 Insert Code